 They’re also the least precise – drug compounds stay in your urine for only a few days to a few weeks, whereas the same compounds can be found in your hair or blood for months or even years depending on your physiological makeup, height, weight, how much body fat you have, your age, your health, your exercise patterns, and even your state of mind.

 Regardless, it’s highly unlikely CBD oils will cause you to test positive for a drug screening.

 Urinalysis checks urine for thc metabolites, not the specific substance itself.
-These tests are looking for a specific cannabinoid – THC (found in the cannabis plant) which can legally only make up 0.3 percent or less of CBD isolate.
+These tests are looking for a specific cannabinoid – THC (found in the cannabis plant) and the levels of THC which can legally only make up 0.3 percent or less of CBD isolate.
 (1)

 These tests aren’t screening for CBD unless they specifically order a test for CBD metabolites – which is also extremely unlikely and not part of a normal drug screen.
 I discuss more about CBD-specific drug tests in a section below.

 More complex job positions often use more complex drug screening methods.
 In this case, they could test your blood, hair, or saliva.

 These tests work in the exact same way as a urinalysis – they’re looking for thc metabolites.
 However, they’re more accurate because, as I explained above, these metabolites stay in your blood and hair much longer than your urine.

 Because they’re looking for the same thing – THC levels – it’s equally as unlikely that you’ll fail even these more accurate drug tests for using CBD oil products.
 Of course, if you’ve partaken in marijuana use or CBD with a high enough THC content in the last few months, that’s a different story.

 Note: The U.S. federal standards for positive drug test results are designed to flag a positive on anything over 50 nanograms of THC-COOH (the metabolite for THC) per milliliter of urine.
 However, different employers may test for different cutoff concentrations.
 (2)